Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Tree string to tax class](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/TreeStringToTaxClass.png "[Tree string to tax class]")

-This extension is used to map a tree node or string attribute to a tax class attribute.
+This extension is used to map a tree node to a tax class attribute.
+The name value of the source tree node attribute is mapped to the destination attribute.
+The tax class attribute is Actindo specific and therefore needs a special extension for mapping.
 This mapping is only used when the tax class is maintained in a separate attribute and not included to the price attribute.
 The different tax classes are defined in the configuration.

 ### Possible data type mappings